jozsefkovacsacc/bevel/docs/source/architectureref/hyperledger-besu.md

 ## Vault Configuration

-Hyperledger Bevel stores their `crypto` immediately in the Hashicorp Vault secrets engine.
+The Blockchain Automation Framework stores their `crypto` immediately in the Hashicorp Vault secrets engine.
-The crypto is stored by each organization under path `secretsv2/org_namespace` - it contains node keys, keystore, passwords, TM keys, and CA certificates for proxy connections.
+The crypto is stored by each organization under path `secret/org_namespace` - it contains node keys, keystore, passwords, TM keys, and CA certificates for proxy connections.
-Optionally, `secret_path` can be set on the network.yaml to change the secret engine from the default `secretsv2/`.

 The complete key paths in the Vault can be referred [here](certificates_path_list_besu.md).